Home page updated 9th February 2018

-The highest professional standards are expected from everyone concerned but perhaps expectations, especially from BRENTWOOD COUNCIL, are too high!
+The highest professional standards are expected from everyone concerned but alas not from BRENTWOOD COUNCIL!

-Basildon planning answer questions, whereas Brentwood planning direct you just to reports, whether or not they contain the information!
+Basildon planning answer questions, whereas Brentwood planning direct you just to reports, whether or not they contain accurate information or

 No development should even be considered at Dunton until professional report(s) fully resolves all issues, with ‘t’s crossed and ‘i’s dotted,